HamimAdal/Demonstration-Spatial-Characteristics-in-Unity-Engine/README.md

-# Demonstration of the Spatial Characteristics Model.
+# Demonstration of the Spatial Characteristics Model (User-Experience Visualization).

 **Working Environment.**